CoreMedia/ckeditor-plugins/README.md

 ### Autosave Feature

+> **Alternative:** For versions later than 16.0.0 we ship a so-called
+> _data facade_ plugin.
+This plugin takes care of a better behavior
+> for data coming from external data storages, preventing "no change" data
+> to be written back to server (without editorial interactions applied).
+>
+> Still, if not relying on this recommended plugin, the following information
+> may be valuable to you.

 It is recommended, using CKEditor's Autosave plugin for saving data into CoreMedia CMS.
 Note though, that the Autosave plugin is automatically triggered when initialized with data received from CoreMedia CMS: